Nthompson096/mysql-shenanigans/README.md

 Basically inserting data into an existing table, can use null (empty) values.

 ## Where, Like, soundEX
-I'll have you two examples for where.
+I'll have you three examples for where.

 ## Update table